monnikareh/BookHub/README.md

 Similar endpoints are available for authors, publishers, and ratings.

 At this point the main website only supports registering users without admin privileges.
-Therefore for testing with https://bookhub.dyn.cloud.e-infra.cz/swagger or local your deployment use one of the seeded admin users.
-For example username: "maromcik", password: "Aa123!"
+Therefore for testing with https://bookhub.dyn.cloud.e-infra.cz/swagger or your local deployment use one of the seeded admin users.
+For example username: "vidlacka", password: "Aa123!"

 ## Deployment
 The application is deployed using CERIT-SC's Kubernetes cluster: https://bookhub.dyn.cloud.e-infra.cz/ for your convenience.